 Both IG and CMC Markets are regulated by the Financial Conduct Authority (FCA) in the UK.

-This FCA places tight restrictions with leverage the brokers can offer to retail traders.
-With FCA, the brokers can offer a maximum 30:1 for major currency pairs and 20:1 for minors, and negative balance protection is included for retail accounts.
+This FCA places tight restrictions on leverage the brokers can offer to retail traders.
+With FCA, the brokers can offer a maximum of 30:1 for major currency pairs and 20:1 for minors, and negative balance protection is included for retail accounts.
 Cryptocurrency trading is not available with FCA regulation.